provideplatform/shuttle-excel/README.md

 prvd baseline stack run
 ```

-In a new terminal window, go to the baseline/examples/bri-1/lib/excel-connector folder and run the following command.
+In a new terminal window, go to the folder named shuttle-excel and run the following command.
 This will open up an Excel sheet with the Excel Addin.

 ```bash
 npm start